elucca/FleetReport/documentation/User_manual.md

 The easiest way to use the program is to access its online version at https://fleetreport.herokuapp.com/.

 The program can also be ran locally, though doing this is a bit more involved, and only necessary if you are interested in testing or investigating it in a more thorough way.
-You will need to install Python.
-The steps to doing this are as follows.
+You will need to have Python installed.
+The steps to running the program locally are as follows.
 1. Download the repository to your computer.
 2. Open a command prompt, and first activate the virtual environment: